-The occupational therapist collaborates with the student, parents, and educators to identify the skills of the student, the demands of the environment, and appropriate solutions for interventions.
+The occupational therapist collaborates with the student, parents, and educators to identify the student's skills, the environment's demands, and appropriate solutions for interventions.
 Another example is the family of a newborn baby with poor feeding skills.
 The occupational therapist may provide training and support for the family to enhance the baby's ability to drink from a bottle.

 Occupational therapists' expertise lies in their knowledge of occupation and how engaging in occupations can be used to affect human performance and the effects of disease and disability.
 When working with clients, occupational therapists direct their effort toward helping clients perform.
 Performance changes are directed to support engagement in meaningful occupations that subsequently affect health, well-being, and life satisfaction.

-Both terms, occupation and activity, are used by occupational therapists to describe participation in daily life pursuits.
+Both terms, occupation, and activity, are used by occupational therapists to describe participation in daily life pursuits.
 Occupations are generally viewed as activities having unique meaning and purpose in a person's life.
-Occupations are central to a person's identity and competence, and they influence how one spends time and makes decisions.
-The term activity describes a general class of human actions that is goal directed.
+Occupations are central to a person's identity and competence, influencing how one spends time and makes decisions.
+The term activity describes a general class of human actions that are goal-directed.
 A person may participate in activities to achieve a goal, but these activities do not assume a place of central importance or meaning for the person.

-Occupational therapists value both occupation and activity and recognize their importance and influence on health and wellbeing.
+Occupational therapists value occupation and activity and recognize their importance and influence on health and wellbeing.

-Many professions use the process of evaluating, intervening, and targeting intervention outcomes that is outlined in the Framework.
-However occupational therapy's focus on occupation throughout the process makes the profession's application and use of the process unique.
-The process of occupational therapy service delivery begins by evaluating the client's occupational needs, problems, and concerns.
+Many professions use the process of evaluating, intervening, and targeting intervention outcomes that are outlined in the Framework.
+However, occupational therapy's focus on occupation throughout the process makes the profession's application and use of the process unique.
+The occupational therapy service delivery process begins by evaluating the client's occupational needs, problems, and concerns.

-Understanding the client as an occupational human being for whom, access and participation in meaningful and productive activities is central to health and well-being, is a perspective that is unique to occupational therapy.
-Problems and concerns that are addressed in evaluation and intervention are also framed uniquely from an occupational perspective, are based on occupational therapy theories, and are defined as problems or risks in occupational performance.
+Understanding the client as an occupational human being for whom access and participation in meaningful and productive activities are central to health and well-being is a perspective that is unique to occupational therapy.
+Problems and concerns addressed in evaluation and intervention are also framed uniquely from an occupational perspective, based on occupational therapy theories, and defined as problems or risks in occupational performance.

-During intervention, the focus remains on occupation, and efforts are directed toward fostering improved engagement in occupations.
-A variety of therapeutic activities, including engagement in actual occupations and in daily life activities, are used in intervention.
+During the intervention, the focus remains on occupation, and efforts are directed toward fostering improved engagement in occupations.
+A variety of therapeutic activities, including engagement in actual occupations and daily life activities, are used in the intervention.

-Occupational therapists provide services to children, families, caregivers, and educational staff within a variety of programs and settings.
+Occupational therapists serve children, families, caregivers, and educational staff in various programs and settings.
 Regardless of where the evaluation and intervention services are provided, the ultimate outcome is to enable the child to participate in activities of daily living, education, work, play, leisure, and social interactions.